mentalclear/100-days-of-code/r2-log.md

 Spent time today to update my Front-End template and created Front and Backend for the app.
 #reactjs #expressjs #javascript

+R2Day72 of #100DaysOfCode
+Addition to previous post:
+Working through the Learning Go book.
+Completed Chapter 8 learned about Errors
+Moving to Chapter 9 Modules, Packages, and Imports
+#Go #Golang

 ### R2D73